-- Verification is then conducted by the lender, this means validating employment and financial data through things like pay stubs.
+- Verification is then conducted by the originator, this means validating employment and financial data through things like pay stubs.
 Once verification is complete a pre-approval letter is provided.

 - Once all documentation is in and cleared, the last step is the review of funding for accuracy; the sale is then closed with the exchange of funds and deed of trust from one party to the other.

 Purchase and Refinance VA Home Loans